- How do I get a seat in the program?

 How do I become a credentialed veterinary technician?
 (RVT, CVT, LVT)

-Each state has their own regulatory board, with a specific process to become credentialed as a veterinary technician.
-Please see the Association of Veterinary State Boards Directory to find any state’s regulatory board site.
+Each state has its own regulatory board, with a specific process to become credentialed as a veterinary technician.
+Please see the Association of Veterinary State Boards Directory to search for contact information for each state.

-To see the requirements to become a Registered Veterinary Technician in Hawaii, see the Hawaii Department of Commerce and Consumer Affairs site.
+For the Hawai‘i requirements to become a Registered Veterinary Technician (RVT), see the Hawaii Department of Commerce and Consumer Affairs site.

 To outline the process in very basic steps:

-- Apply for, and pass, the Vet Tech National Exam
+- Apply for, and pass, the Veterinary Technician National Examination (VTNE)

 - Follow the requirements of the state regulatory board where you plan to work

-What are the job prospects for veterinary assistants and technicians?
+What are the job prospects for veterinary assistants and veterinary technicians?

-Both the Veterinary Assisting and Veterinary Technology programs are designed to enable graduates to obtain a position as an animal care specialist in a veterinary facility or animal shelter.
-Veterinary technology is among the top five fastest-growing occupations nationwide, with employment in the field expected to grow 19% in the next seven years.
-The nationwide shortage of skilled veterinary office personnel has been widely discussed in academic and trade journals and has received attention in the national media as one of its fastest-growing “recession-proof” jobs.
+Veterinary technology is among the top five fastest-growing occupations nationwide, with employment in the field expected to grow 16% over the next ten years (Bureau of Labor Statistics).
+The nationwide shortage of skilled veterinary office personnel has been widely discussed in academic and trade journals and has received attention in the national media as one of its fastest-growing recession-proof jobs.
+Both the Veterinary Assisting and Veterinary Technology programs at Windward CC are designed to enable graduates to obtain a position as an animal care specialist in a veterinary facility or animal shelter, or other animal care provider.

-If you are interested in enrolling the program, you should attend one of the monthly information sessions.
-This hour-long session will give you an overview of the program, curriculum, prerequisites, costs and fees, etc. Attending the info session is mandatory to enter the program and you cannot declare a vet assisting major without it..
-Upon completion of the information session, you will be given a form allowing you to declare a major in Veterinary Assisting and register for program classes.
-For additional information on the program, you may email firstname.lastname@example.org or contact the Counseling and Advising Office for further information.
+If you are interested in enrolling in the program, you should attend one of the monthly information sessions.
+This hour-long session will give you an overview of the program, curriculum, prerequisites, costs, and fees, etc. Attending the info session is mandatory to enter the program.
+Upon completion of the information session, you will be able to declare a major in Veterinary Assisting and register for program classes.
+For additional information and/or sign up for an info session, email email@example.com.

 How long does the program take?